odiocsi/WebShopWithAnalytics/README.md

   - Visualizes **historical revenue trends**.
   - **Predicts future revenue** for the next few months using a **Python-based polynomial regression model**.
   - Interactive charts built with `recharts`.

-> ⚠️ Note: The AI prediction shows **revenue trends only** — it no longer suggests purchase quantities.

 ---